simonemberton/Introduction_to_Creative_Coding/Week_17/Week_17.md

 With synthsis it's slighty different.
 We have to make an oscillator and make our own system of checking whether it's playing or not.
 So we start off with a couple of variables.
 The let ```playing``` is just going to go between true and false, what's that type of variable called?
 [HINT](https://en.wikipedia.org/wiki/Boolean_data_type).

-Let's make a new sketch, call it sketchSynth.js or something.
+Let's make a new blank sketch, call it sketchSynth.js or something.
 Remember what you have to do in index.html to get this file to load?
+You will need to change from sketch.js to sketchSynth.js somewhere...

+OK, now let's create a couple of global variabls:

 ```javascript
 let osc;